tomas-iac/docs/README.md

 ## Landing zone structure
 Purpose of this section is to automate shared infrastructure including central hub for routing, firewall or monitoring and creation of individual subscriptions including networking, RBAC or policies.

-For simplicity authoring process is very simple, see projects and modules for more complex examples from process perspective.
+For simplicity authoring process is very basic, see projects and modules for more complex examples from process perspective.

 ```mermaid
 graph TD;